 What is a kidney stone?

 - Struvite stones.
 Struvite stones contain the mineral magnesium and the waste product ammonia.
-It may form after an infection in the urinary system.
+It may form after an infection in the urinary tract.

 - Cystine stones.
-Cystine, one of the building blocks that make up muscles, nerves, and other parts of the body, can build up in the urine and form a stone.
-Cystine stones are rare.
-The form of the disease runs in families.
+Cystine is one of the building blocks that make up muscles, nerves, and other parts of the body.
+It can build up in the urine and form a stone.
+Cystine stones are rare and often run in families.

 Who is at risk for kidney stones?

 You are more likely to get a kidney stone if you:

 - Are white.
 Whites are at higher risk than African Americans.

 - Are male.
 Kidney stones happen more often in men, but the number of women who get kidney stones has been growing.

 - Have had a stone in the past.
 Once you’ve had 1 stone, you are more likely to get more.

 - How much fluid you drink.
 If you don’t drink enough fluids and tend to be dehydrated, you are at a higher risk for kidney stones.

 - Your diet.
 Eating a diet that is high in protein, sodium, and dark green vegetables (oxalate-rich types of foods) can increase your risk for kidney stones.